Reading at St Albans C of E School

 Our Reading Curriculum.

 The teaching of phonics begins with our youngest pupils and continues throughout school until the children are secure in their understanding and application of the techniques.
+We use the Read, Write, Inc. Phonic program in EYFS and Year 1 and Read, Write, Inc. Spelling in Year 2 and Key Stage 2.
 A variety of approaches are taken to ensure that lessons remain engaging and challenging at all levels and every opportunity is taken to reinforce knowledge and understanding across all areas of the curriculum.
 Lessons are little but often and use pictures, puppets and rhymes in order to make them interesting and entertaining as well as educational.

 Books often form the basis of classroom projects too and children have the chance to study a book in detail and use it as a stimulus for other kinds of written or creative work.